 As a business owner – especially one that owns a construction or contracting company, you’re probably busy juggling a lot of things.
 From planning projects and ordering parts to book-keeping and hiring subcontractors for help, you do a lot in a day!
 With all the time spent running your business, it’s easy to forget about insurance and why you need it.
 Here are some insights into why business insurance is important and how it can help protect your bottom line.

 Three common risks contractors face

 Your day-to-day tasks may be different, especially if you’re working at different sites or managing multiple sites.
 You might be working on electrical work and drywalling in an old Victorian home one day and tiling a bathroom in a new house the next.
 Both projects are vastly different, and one might be safer than the other because of the liability risks to you, your employees, customers, and their property.

 Mistakes happen, and even if a mistake is small in your eyes, it could lead to bigger problems if it causes an injury or negatively impacts your client’s property.

 Whether you’re a contractor or a subcontractor that was hired for a company, if there’s issues with your work and something goes wrong, you may be held responsible.
-A customer may pursue legal action and file a lawsuit against you, your business or the business that hired you.
-If this should occur, having commercial general liability insurance (CGL) can protect you financially.
+A customer may pursue legal action and file a lawsuit against you, your business, or the business that hired you.
+If this should occur, having commercial general liability insurance (CGL) can help protect you financially.